Printing Terms

 Stencil

-a sheet of plastic, paper, or other material with letters or an image cut out of it.
+A sheet of plastic, paper, or other material with letters or an image cut out of it.
 When placed on a surface and inked, it reproduces the cut-away images onto the material behind it.
-See also printing methods; screen printing
+See also printing methods; screen printing.

 Stochastic